 In connection with the closing of the IPO, on November 26, 2019, the Company granted restricted shares of common stock to each of the non-employee directors under the Individual Plan.
 Each of the non-employee directors received an award of 2,000 restricted shares of common stock on November 26, 2019.
-The restricted shares will vest in substantially equal installments on each of the first, second and third anniversaries of the grant date.
-As of December 31, 2020, the first increment of this award had vested, leaving 5,336 shares outstanding.
-In addition, the restricted shares are subject to a holding period beginning on the grant date and ending on the date that the grantee ceases to serve as a member of the Board (the "Holding Period").
+The restricted shares will vest in substantially equal installments on each of the first, second, and third anniversaries of the grant date.
+As of December 31, 2021, the first and second increments of this award had vested, leaving 2,668 shares unvested.
+In addition, the restricted shares are subject to a holding period beginning on the grant date and ending on the date that the grantee ceases to serve as a member of the

+Board (the "Holding Period").
 During the Holding Period, the restricted shares may not be sold, pledged or otherwise transferred by the grantee.
-Except for the grant of these 8,000 restricted shares of Common Stock, the Company has not made any grants under the Equity Incentive Plans.
-Any future grants under the Equity Incentive Plans will be approved by the independent members of the compensation committee of the Board.
+Except for the grant of these 8,000 restricted shares of common stock, the Company has not made any grants under the Equity Incentive Plans.
+Any future grants under the Equity Incentive Plans will be approved by the compensation committee of the Board.
 The 2019 non-employee director share awards had an aggregate grant date fair value of \$0.2 million.
 The Company's determination of the grant date fair value of the three-year vest restricted stock awards was calculated by multiplying the number of shares issued by the Company's stock price at the grant date.
 Compensation cost is recognized on a straight-line basis over the vesting period and is included in general and administrative expenses in the Company's consolidated statements of operations.
-During the year ended December 31, 2020 and the period from November 26, 2019 to December 31, 2019, the Company recognized stock compensation expense totaling \$0.1 million and less than \$0.1 million, respectively, which is included in general and administrative expenses in the consolidated statement of operations.
+The Company recognized stock compensation expense totaling \$0.1 million during each of the years ended December 31, 2021 and 2020.
+During the period from November 26, 2019 to December 31, 2019, the Company recognized stock compensation expense totaling less than \$0.1 million.

-A summary of activity for these awards during the year ended December 31, 2020 and during the period from November 26, 2019 to December 31, 2019, is presented below:
+A summary of activity for these awards during the years ended December 31, 2021 and 2020, and during the period from November 26, 2019 to December 31, 2019, is presented below:

 Non-Vested Restricted Shares Shares Wtd.
 Avg.
 Fair Value

-Outstanding at November 25, 2019
+Non-Vested at November 25, 2019

 Granted 8,000 \$ 18.80

 Vested

 Expired

 Forfeited

-Outstanding at December 31, 2019 8,000 \$ 18.80
+Non-Vested at December 31, 2019 8,000 \$ 18.80

 Granted

 Vested (2,664) \$ 18.80

 Expired

 Forfeited

-Outstanding at December 31, 2020 5,336 \$ 18.80
+Non-Vested at December 31, 2020 5,336 \$ 18.80

+Granted

+Vested (2,668) \$ 18.80

+Expired

+Forfeited

+Non-Vested at December 31, 2021 2,668 \$ 18.80

-As of December 31, 2020, there was \$0.1 million of unrecognized compensation cost related to the three-year vest restricted shares, which will be recognized over a remaining period of 1.9 years.
+As of December 31, 2021, there was less than \$0.1 million of unrecognized compensation cost related to the three-year vest restricted shares, which will be recognized over a remaining period of 0.9 years.